-The effective income tax rate was 22.5% and 28.6% during the quarters ended June 30, 2018 and 2017, respectively, and 21.1% and 9.2% during the nine months ended June 30, 2018 and 2017, respectively.
+The effective income tax rate was 17.8% and 21.6% during the quarters ended June 30, 2019 and 2018 as adjusted, respectively, and 11.4% and 13.1% during the nine months ended June 30, 2019 and 2018 as adjusted, respectively.
 The provision for income taxes during interim quarterly reporting periods is based on our estimates of the effective tax rates for the full fiscal year.
 The effective tax rate in any quarter can also be affected positively or negatively by adjustments that are required to be reported in the specific quarter of resolution.

-The effective tax rate for the nine months ended June 30, 2018 was significantly impacted by recording the impact of the Tax Cuts and Jobs Act (the "Tax Act"), enacted on December 22, 2017 by the U.S. government.
-The Tax Act makes broad and complex changes to the U.S. tax code that will affect our fiscal year ended September 30, 2018, including, but not limited to, (1) reducing the U.S. federal corporate tax rate and (2) requiring a one-time transition tax on certain un-repatriated earnings of foreign subsidiaries that is payable over eight years.
+The effective tax rate for both the nine months ended June 30, 2019 and 2018 was impacted by recording of excess tax benefits relating to stock awards that vested in December of both years.
+In addition, the tax rate for the nine months ended June 30, 2018 was affected by recording the impact of the Tax Cuts and Jobs Act (the "Tax Act"), enacted on December 22, 2017 by the U.S. government.
+The Tax Act makes broad and complex changes to the U.S. tax code that affect our fiscal year ended September 30, 2018 and fiscal year ended September 30, 2019, including, but not limited to: (1) reducing the U.S. federal corporate tax rate; (2) requiring a one-time transition tax on certain unrepatriated earnings of foreign subsidiaries; (3) repealing the performance-based compensation exception for certain employees; (4) instituting the concept of Global Intangible Low-Taxed Income ("GILTI"); and (5) instituting the concept of Foreign Derived Intangible Income.